/r/MechanicalEngineering

 Reporting Posts

-Please report any post(s) which you feel violates the above rules, or reddiquette.
+Please report any post(s) that you feel violates the above rules, or reddiquette.
 If the reason is not obvious, please use the 'other' box and provide a short explanation for the report.

 Other Discipline Subreddits